P-p-H-d/mlib/README.md

 TUPLE\_DEF2 defines the tuple 'name##\_t' and its associated methods as "static inline" functions.
 Each parameter of the macro is expected to be an element of the tuple.
-Each element is defined by three parameters within parenthesis: the element name, the element type and the element oplist.
+Each element is defined by three parameters within parenthesis:
+* the element name (the field name of the structure)
+* the element type (the associated type)
-'name' and 'element' shall be a C identifier that will be used to identify the container.
+* and the optional element oplist associated to this type (see generic interface for the behavior if it is absent) 'name' and 'element' shall be C identifiers that will be used to identify the container and the fields.
+It will be used to create all the types (including the iterator) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

 This is more or less a C structure.
-The main added value compared to using a C struct is that it generates also all the basic methods to handle it.
+The main added value compared to using a C struct is that it generates also all the basic methods to handle it which is quite handy.

-It shall be done once per type and per compilation unit.

-The object oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplists shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.

-The created methods will use the operators to init, set and clear the contained object.
+In general, an optional method of the tuple will only be created if all oplists define the needed optional methods for the underlying type.

+The \_hash (resp. \_equal\_p and \_cmp) method is an exception.
+This method is created only if at least one oplist of the tuple defines the HASH (resp.
+EQUAL) method.
+You can disable the use of a specific field for the hash computation of the tuple by disabling the HASH operator of such field ( with HASH(0) in its oplist ), in which case it is coherent to also disable the EQUAL operator too.
+Resp., you can disable the use of a field for the equality of the tuple by disabling the EQUAL operator of such field ( with EQUAL(0) in its oplist )

+The comparison of two tuples uses lexicographic order of the fields defining the CMP method.
+It is created only if at least one Oplist of the tuple define CMP method.
+You can disable the use of a field for the comparison of the tuple by disabling the CMP operator of such field ( with CMP(0) in its oplist )

+TUPLE\_DEF2\_AS is the same as TUPLE\_DEF2
+except the name of the type name\_t is provided.

 Example: